Uploading Android Apps

-All mobile apps, both Gear VR and Go, must be packaged as APK files and meet the following specifications:
+All Android apps must be packaged as APK files and meet the following specifications:

 Reduce Download Size